-HEALTHY HOLIDAY TIPS
+HEALTHY HOLIDAYS TIPS

 It’s the holiday season!
-Which means parties, food, shopping and busy schedules.
+Which means parties, food, shopping, and busy schedules.
 It is a fun time of the year, but also a difficult time for people’s fitness goals.
 Throughout the year, many of you make such great progress but then struggle to keep it going during the holidays.
 By following these tips below, you will be able to enjoy the holiday parties AND continue to make progress towards your health and fitness goals!

 Whether it is at the gym, at home or outside, breaking a sweat during the holidays is important!
 Stay consistent, get creative with your workouts, and always make time to do them.
 Do a mix of strength training and cardio to really get that calorie burn.
 Trust me, you’ll be glad you kept the habit of exercising when the holidays are over.

 Skipping meals throughout the day to save calories for a party is a bad idea.
 I see people do this all the time and it actually backfires on them.
 They overeat and over drink later in the day, especially on the unhealthier foods, which can be a big setback for your fitness goals.
 Instead of starving yourself, eat small healthy meals throughout the day.
 Before the party, have a small snack that has protein so you won’t want to eat anything and everything when you get there.
 By eating healthy during the day instead of skipping meals, your body will receive the energy and nutrients it needs and you will be less likely to overeat.